Ioannis-Triantafyllakis/MSc_Business_Analytics_Projects/Projects/FinBERT-&-LSTM-based-Tech-Stocks-Trading-Assistant_WebApp/README.md

  2) Type : streamlit run main.py
  3) A browser window will pop up with our interactive Dashboard.

-*NOTE* : All the above-mentioned files along with the weights folder need to be in the same folder in order to run the project.
+**NOTE: All the above-mentioned files along with the weights folder need to be in the same folder in order to run the project.**

 ## Team Members